-Experienced DWI/DUI Lawyers Committed to Defending Clients Arrested in Pennsylvania
+Experienced DWI/DUI Lawyers Committed to Defending Clients Arrested in Upper Dublin, Pennsylvania

-After you have been arrested for driving under the influence of drugs or alcohol in Upper Dublin, you might feel as though there is nothing you can possibly do to challenge your arrest—after all, your blood alcohol content (BAC) was established using scientific evidence.
-This belief, although common, is mistaken.
-Even if your BAC was established through a breathalyzer test, or blood or urine sample, you continue to have rights that an experienced Upper Dublin DWI/DUI lawyer can fight to protect throughout the criminal process.
+It often feels as if there is nothing you could do to challenge a driving under the influence charge after being arrested in Upper Dublin.
+This is especially true if your blood alcohol content (BAC) was established using scientific evidence.
+However, even in cases where your BAC was established through a breathalyzer test or blood or urine sample, an experienced DWI/DUI lawyer serving clients in Upper Dublin can still fight to protect your rights throughout the criminal process.

 Charged With A DUI And Have Questions?
 We Can Help, Tell Us What Happened.

-At Rubin, Glickman, Steinberg & Gifford, P.C., our team of DWI/DUI lawyers has dedicated their careers to making sure clients both understand their rights and that the prosecution and law enforcement officials have respected those rights.
-Pennsylvania’s DWI/DUI laws are strict, and winning your case may be an uphill battle—but our DWI/DUI lawyers have over 65 years’ worth of combined experience helping clients who have been arrested on DWI/DUI charges navigate the legal system and obtain the best results possible under the circumstances.
+At Rubin, Glickman, Steinberg & Gifford, P.C., our team of Upper Dublin DWI/DUI lawyers has dedicated their careers to making sure that our clients understand their rights and that the prosecution and law enforcement officials respect those rights.
+Pennsylvania’s laws against driving while under the influence are incredibly strict, and winning your case may be an uphill battle, but it is nothing our DWI/DUI lawyers are not able to handle.
+Our team has over 65 years’ worth of combined experience helping clients who have been arrested on DWI and DUI charges navigate the legal system and obtain the best results possible for their cases

 Understanding Pennsylvania’s DWI/DUI Laws

-Pennsylvania has enacted a multi-tiered system to determine the punishment that will apply for those convicted of driving under the influence of drugs or alcohol (Pennsylvania’s latest DWI/DUI law actually refers to the crime itself as driving after imbibing, or DAI).
+Pennsylvania has enacted a multi-tiered system to determine the possible punishments for those convicted of driving under the influence of drugs or alcohol (Pennsylvania’s latest DWI/DUI law actually refers to the crime itself as driving after imbibing, or DAI).

-The severity of the punishment for DWI/DUI depends upon a number of factors, including the driver’s BAC and whether the driver has ever been convicted of DWI/DUI in the past.
-As in most of the country, the legal limit for a driver’s blood alcohol content in Pennsylvania is 0.08 percent, or 0.02 percent for minors (in other words zero tolerance).
+The severity of the punishment for DWI/DUI in Upper Dublin will depend on several factors, including the driver’s BAC and whether the driver has ever been convicted of DWI or DUI in the past.
+As in most of the country, the legal limit for a driver’s blood alcohol content in Pennsylvania is 0.08 percent or 0.02 percent for minors.

 Get Advice From An Experienced DUI Defense Attorney.
 All You Have To Do Is Call 215-822-7575 To Receive Your Free Case Evaluation.

-Penalties for a first offense DWI/DUI in Upper Dublin vary depending upon how high the driver’s BAC was at the time of arrest, as follows:
+Penalties for a first offense DWI/DUI in Upper Dublin will depend on how high the driver’s BAC was at the time of the arrest.
+The guidelines are as follows:

-- BAC between 0.10 percent and .159 percent, which results in between two days and six months in prison, a $500-$5,000 fine and loss of driving privileges,
+- BAC between 0.10 percent and .159 percent results in between two days and six months in prison along with a $500-$5,000 fine and a loss of driving privileges

-The penalties for second and subsequent DWI/DUI offenses continue to increase, and also vary based upon the driver’s BAC.
-Because of this, retaining the advice of a knowledgeable and reputable DWI/DUI lawyer is critical even if this is your first offense and your BAC was within the first tier.
+The penalties for second and subsequent DWI/DUI offenses continue to increase and vary based on the driver’s BAC.
+Due to these severe consequences, it is imperative to retain the advice of a knowledgeable and reputable DWI/DUI attorney in Upper Dublin even if this is your first offense and your BAC was within the first tier.

-At Rubin, Glickman, Steinberg & Gifford, P.C., we understand how a DWI/DUI conviction can impact your life, and fight to leave no stone unturned in defending your case.
-While every DWI/DUI case is different, we ask a number of common questions in every case to determine how we might proceed with a defense if possible, including questions about:
+At Rubin, Glickman, Steinberg & Gifford, P.C., we understand how a DWI/DUI conviction can impact your life.
+That is why we always fight to leave no stone unturned in defending your case.
+Although every DWI/DUI case is unique, we ask several standard questions in every case to determine how we might proceed with a defense.
+These questions could be about:

-- How the breathalyzer tool was maintained, and whether the breath test was properly performed,
+- How the breathalyzer tool was maintained, and whether the breath test was performed correctly

-The answers to these questions are often not as clear cut as you might initially imagine, and an experienced DWI/DUI lawyer can often challenge your arrest on a number of grounds.
-In cases where it is not possible to obtain dismissal of the DWI/DUI charges, we will fight to minimize the damage and punishment that applies in your case.
-Judges have discretion in determining sentencing within the minimum ranges, and alternative forms of punishment may be available in your case.
+The answers to these questions are often not as clear-cut as you might initially think.
+Experienced criminal defense lawyers are often able to challenge DWI/DUI arrests on a number of grounds.
+In cases where it is not possible to obtain dismissal of the DWI/DUI charges, we will fight tirelessly for the minimum penalties for your case.
+Judges ultimately have discretion in determining sentencing within the minimum ranges, so alternative forms of punishment may be available in your case.

-If you have been arrested for driving under the influence, you likely have a variety of questions about your options going forward and possible defense strategies in your case.
-Call our skilled team of Upper Dublin DWI/DUI lawyers to schedule a free initial consultation to discuss your case or send us a confidential email.
-For your convenience, we have two offices that are located at 2605 N. Broad Street, Colmar, PA 18915 and 12 Penns Trail, Suite 145, Newtown, PA 18940.
-We offer free and convenient parking for all of our clients.
+We have successfully defended countless clients against drunk driving charges throughout Pennsylvania and, in many cases, have gotten the charges dismissed entirely.
+Call our skilled team of DWI/DUI lawyers serving clients in Upper Dublin today to schedule your free case evaluation at (215) 822-7575 or send us a confidential email.
+For the convenience of our clients, we have two offices located at 2605 N. Broad Street, Colmar, PA 18915 and 12 Penns Trail, Suite 145, Newtown, PA 18940.
+We also offer free and convenient parking for all of our clients.

-The consequences of a DWI/DUI conviction depend upon a number of factors, including whether you have ever been convicted of a DWI or DUI in the past.
-Probation or jail time are possible in some cases, and you can lose your driver’s’ license for up to 18 months and be ordered to pay fines that can exceed $10,000.
-Some courts will require you to install an ignition interlock system that will essentially take a breathalyzer test every time you attempt to start your car.
-Importantly, your insurance rates can increase dramatically, and, in extreme cases, you may be unable to obtain car insurance at all for a period of time.
+The consequences of a DWI/DUI conviction depend on several factors, including whether you have ever been convicted of a DWI or DUI in the past.
+Probation or jail time is possible in some cases.
+You could also lose your driver’s license for up to 18 months and be ordered to pay fines that can exceed $10,000.
+Some courts require drivers convicted of DWIs or DUIs to install ignition interlock systems in their vehicles.
+These devices essentially take a breathalyzer test every time you attempt to start your car.
+Your car insurance rates will likely increase dramatically, and in extreme cases, you may be unable to obtain car insurance at all.

-At Rubin, Glickman, Steinberg & Gifford, P.C., we handle all types of DWI/DUI cases, including first-offense DWI/DUI, multiple offense DWI/DUI, failure to take breathalyzer cases, underage drinking, DWI/DUI cases involving commercial drivers, and more.
+At Rubin, Glickman, Steinberg & Gifford, P.C., we handle all types of DWI/DUI cases, including but not limited to first offense DWI/DUI, multiple offense DWI/DUI, failure to take a breathalyzer test, underage drinking, and DWI/DUI cases involving commercial drivers.